 As you achieve this position, you should feel a deep stretch down the front of your thigh.
 You can slightly move forward and away from the bench so that your back knee is less bent for less of a stretch or move closer to the bench for more of a stretch.

-This same stretch can also be done without the use of a bench by holding onto something for balance and then pulling your back leg up towards your buttocks.
-The forward leg can be changed and each side held for about 10 deep breaths.
+You can also perform the same stretch without the use of a bench.
+Hold onto something for balance and then pull your back leg up towards your buttocks.
+Change the forward leg and hold each side for about 10 deep breaths.